 Read the stories of our history and heritage.

-~ Living Landscape - A probing account into the history of the Park District on its 75th anniversary.
+- Living Landscape - A probing account into the history of the Park District on its 75th anniversary.
 The book, by writer and oral history researcher Laura McCreery, focuses on the people, events, and issues that shaped the largest and most innovative regional park system in the country.
-Living Landscape is available at Regional Parks Visitor Centers.
+Living Landscape is available online on WorldCat, Amazon and at select Regional Parks Visitor Centers.